briandavidson/briandavidson/README.md

 # Hey, I'm Brian 👋

 Senior full-stack engineer based in Michigan with 10+ years of experience building and shipping production web and mobile applications.
-I specialize in modern frontend development — React, Vue, Svelte, React Native — but I'm comfortable across the whole stack, from Node.js APIs to AWS infrastructure.
+I specialize in modern frontend development, React, Vue, Svelte, React Native, but I'm comfortable across the whole stack, from Node.js APIs to AWS infrastructure.

-Most of my professional work lives in private repos (government clients, enterprise contracts), but here's a bit about what I've been building.
+Most of my professional work lives in private repos (government clients, enterprise contracts), but here's brief glimpse into what I've been building.

 ---